BattletechModders/MechEngineer/README.md

 * Gentleman Reaper - ideas, lore and rules, testing
 * LadyAlekto - ideas, lore and rules, testing, items
 * TotalMeltdown - ideas, lore and rules

+### How-to start contributing

+MechEngineer uses publicized assemblies, those are .NET dlls whose classes and methods visibility were changed to public.

+0. Install ModTekV2 if not already done.
+1. Download the improved AssemblyPublicizer from [MrPurple6411/AssemblyPublicizer](https://github.com/MrPurple6411/AssemblyPublicizer).
+2. Drag'n Drop all dlls found in BATTLETECH/BattleTech_Data/Managed/ onto the exe and it will create a BATTLETECH/BattleTech_Data/Managed/publicized_assemblies directory.
+3. Checkout the MechEngineer repository to BATTLETECH/mods/MechEngineer.
+4. Copy the Directory.Build.props.template to Directory.Build.props and replace the ReferencePath directory with the location of the publicized_assemblies directory.
+5. Open the solution in Visual Studio 2019 and compile the MechEngineer.dll .
+6. Start the game.

 ## Features